Prince Harry and Meghan Markle: What you need to know about Saturday's royal wedding

 Give me some wedding dish!

-The basics: It'll happen on Saturday May 19 at 12 p.m.
+The basics: It'll happen Saturday, May 19 at 12 p.m.
 UK time (7 a.m.
 ET, 4 a.m.
 PT) in St George's Chapel at Windsor Castle, the queen's weekend place just outside London.
 While we commoners can't attend, you can watch the pomp and circumstance unfold on TV.

 Harry's garb: Fewer people care about what Harry wears.
 It could be a simple suit, tuxedo or morning dress, but he has numerous military uniforms to choose from, including that of the British Army's Household Cavalry's Blues and Royals regiment.
 But it's frowned upon to wear that uniform with a beard, and the prince is unlikely to shave before the big day.

 The tiara: Tiara watchers will be craning to see which diamond diadem rests on Markle's head.
 Some are hoping for the Spencer tiara worn by her late mother-in-law to-be, Diana, but that seems unlikely.
 The Cambridge Lover's Knot is a favorite, but seems to have been scooped up by Kate -- who is the Duchess of Cambridge, after all.
-The queen may simply have bought Markle a new tiara, as she did with Sarah Ferguson when she married Prince Andrew in 1986, or create one from already owned jewels, as was done with Sophie Rhys-Jones when she wed Prince Edward in 1999.
+The queen may simply have bought Markle a new tiara, as she did with Sarah Ferguson when Fergie married Prince Andrew in 1986, or have one created from already owned jewels, as was done with Sophie Rhys-Jones when Rhys-Jones wed Prince Edward in 1999.

 The rings: Prince Harry designed his bride-to-be's ring to include two diamonds from his mother Diana's collection.
 The stone at the center is a three-carat, cushion-cut diamond from Botswana, a special destination for the couple.
 Her wedding ring is reportedly made from the same nugget of gold used for many royal brides in the past, including Diana and Kate.
 And Harry himself reportedly will wear a wedding ring, something his brother chooses not to do.